Chalarangelo/30-seconds-of-interviews/questions/truth-table.md

 #### Answer

 A truth table is a mathematical table used in logic when working with Boolean expressions.
+It describes the Boolean result when applying logical operations on two or more expressions.

 Intuitively, we construct a truth table when working with logical operations.